Back to the Pilot: Plot

-In 2011, Brian asks Stewie to help him find a tennis ball he had buried on January 31, 1999 (the day of the series' premiere on Fox).
-Using Stewie's time machine to travel back to that date, the two come upon the Griffin family in 1999, but notice that their past looks more strange than they remembered it: the family continually pauses for cutaways, and Meg's voice sounds different.
+In 2011, Brian asks Stewie to help him find a tennis ball he had buried on January 31, 1999 (the day of the series premiere on Fox).
+Using Stewie's time machine to travel back to that date, the two come upon the Griffin family in 1999, with the original Film Roman-styled designs and animation, but the two notices that their past looks more strange than they remembered it: the family continually pauses for cutaways, and Meg's voice sounds different.
 Stewie also points out that this may be his first memory, and that is the day Peter's eye overlapped with his nose (an animation error that actually occurred in the pilot).

 Warning Brian not to alter the past by getting the tennis ball and advising him to instead memorize its location, Stewie goes into his room to set up their return to the present, when 1999 Stewie suddenly enters.
 The two Stewies then meet, and 2011 Stewie tells 2011 Brian to come out from his hiding place after explaining himself to 1999 Stewie.
-However, hanging outside the window, 2011 Brian falls onto 1999 Peter's car as he drives to the bachelor party at 1999 Glenn Quagmire's house.
-2011 Stewie finds 2011 Brian and the two then attempt to return to the present, but find that the transportation device's batteries (having converted the return pad to take D batteries instead of uranium after their trouble in Germany) are running low, and move only a bit forward in time to Super Bowl XXXIII.
-The two manage to take advantage of 1999 Peter dumping his welfare money out of a blimp above the stadium to collect the money needed to purchase new batteries before nearly being crushed by 1999 Peter and 1999 Brian's blimp after it is shot down and start making their way back, but only after briefly landing at 1999 Peter's trial and making the 1999 Kool-Aid Man miss his cue for breaking into the courtroom, causing him to break into pieces.
+However, hanging outside the window, Brian falls onto 1999 Peter's car as he drives to the stag party at 1999 Glenn Quagmire's house.
+Stewie finds Brian and the two then attempt to return to the present, but find that the return pad's batteries (having converted it to take D batteries instead of uranium after their trouble in Germany) are running low, and move only a bit forward in time to Super Bowl XXXIII.
+The two manage to take advantage of 1999 Peter dumping his welfare money out of a blimp above the stadium to collect the money needed to purchase new batteries before nearly being crushed by the blimp after it is shot down and start making their way back, but only after briefly landing at 1999 Peter's trial and making the 1999 Kool-Aid Man miss his cue for breaking into the courtroom, causing him to break into pieces.